 One set of stairs was leading down to the deepest circles of hell.
 The other set of stairs promised to get you to the twinkle of the sunlight timidly entering through an opening in the top – the heaven.

 On the top of the hill in Southern Vietnam, there is a monument to Christianity!
 Check out the statue of Jesus in Vung Tau!

 Am Phu Cave’s dark side

 Am Phu Cave was a natural grotto but filled with phantasmagoric images of our nightmares.
-This recreation of the Buddhist hell offered vivid lectures on what happens to the worst of our kind on the judgment day.
+This recreation of the Buddhist hell offered vivid lectures on what happens to the worst of our kind on judgment day.

 There were bloodthirsty demons lurking behind every corner, exposing their greedy fangs and craving gaze.

-Sizzling on a human barbecue, being whipped on a pillar of shame, or offered as food to crocodiles and snakes in their hungriest hours, were just some of the methods to execute the universal justice.
+Sizzling on a human barbecue, being whipped on a pillar of shame, or being offered as food to crocodiles and snakes in their hungriest hours, were just some of the methods to execute universal justice.

 The underworld of torture and mutilation was filled with burning incense.
 There were altars where believers came to repent, to pray, and to leave offerings.